Restoring the unique seabird nesting grounds found on Phoenix Islands with the help of the aptly dubbed "rat-slayer" mission.

 - Urban environment: to improve health and quality of life in urban areas

 - Joining other donors in providing general budget support to the Government of Kiribati, in response to GoK’s efforts to reform the public sector and public financial management, including state-owned enterprises

 - Facilitating private sector development through investments in energy and transport infrastructure and support for fisheries policy, management and training

-- Helping Kiribati respond to long-term population growth challenges
+- Helping Kiribati respond to long-term population growth and health challenges

 - Delivering new phases of support for urban water and sanitation in South Tarawa